l to r: Qamara Edwards, Jill Weber, Heather Rodkey, Lucio Palazzo

 Evan Malone came to Philly from the mountains of Colorado, and met Jill.
-He also traveled a lot – to Cornell for a Ph.D. in Mechanical and Systems Engineering, which also took him to to Fukuoka, Japan where his team became World Champions of RoboCup (soccer-playing robots), and Gauteng, South Africa, where he helped open an internet cafe.
+He also traveled a lot – to Cornell for a Ph.D. in Mechanical and Systems Engineering, to Fukuoka, Japan where his team became World Champions of RoboCup (soccer-playing robots), and to Gauteng, South Africa, where he helped open an internet cafe.
 At Cornell, Evan helped develop a multi-material desk-top 3D printer to help democratize invention.
 Back in Philly, Evan opened NextFab- a membership-based maker space and business accelerator.

-A Pennsylvania native and adult beverage enthusiast, Heather Rodkey’s passion for restaurant industry flow is unmatched.
-To this day, Heather has maintained a passion for hospitality with over 27 years of experience, and a commitment to continue learning and improving in an industry where change is the only constant.
+A Pennsylvania native and adult beverage enthusiast, Heather’s passion for restaurant industry flow is unmatched.
+To this day, Heather has maintained a passion for hospitality with over 30 years of experience, and a commitment to continue learning and improving in an industry where change is the only constant.